 The continuity of the density ratios is closely related to the second standard test of RD validity, which is to test for the balance of observable covariates across the threshold.
 This second main test estimates equations (2)-(5) for a host of pretreatment covariates.
-This test has become standard in the RD literature as an alternative and is often the preferred approach for testing the validity of the RD design (Lee and Lemieux, 2010).
-The intuition here is that if discontinuities in pretreatment variables are observed, then the treatment is not randomly assigned and the treatment effect is not identified.
+This test has become standard in the RD literature as an alternative and is often the preferred approach excluding these states, estimate the potential bias that manipulation of the running variables could generate.
+In untabulated results, I find that in those states in which wage garnishment is banned for most debts (i.e., Texas, Pennsylvania, North Carolina, and South Carolina), only in Texas and within Texas only one district courts (out of three) the McCrary test rejects the null hypothesis of no manipulation at 10% only in the first cutoff.
+In addition, Appendix Table 6 show that the point estimates remain unchanged when all four states are excluded.

+for testing the validity of the RD design (Lee and Lemieux, 2010).
 Table 2 reports the point estimates of the effects of threshold crossing on baseline characteristics.
 Each column presents the local linear regression estimates.
 To alleviate any concerns over bandwidth, I present the baseline characteristics over varying bandwidths.
 There is no statistical evidence of discontinuities in the pretreatment covariates, out of the 54 hypothesis tests in Table 3 for all there thresholds none reject the null.
 In particular, for variables in which there could also be strategic behavior such as household size or joint filing, there are no significant differences for each threshold (nor for the pooled threshold).
 A visual representation for the first and pooled cutoffs is provided in Figure 4 and 5 (see Appendix Figure 3 and 4 for the second and third cutoffs, respectively).
+Additionally, in Appendix Table 3, I also test for discontinuities in the pooled cutoffs in expenses allowed under IRS, additional expenses and deduction for debt payments in the means test, and I find no evidence of discontinuities.